 English majors and minors with less than 24 credit-hours are advised in the University College Academic Advisement Center.
 Honors students in English with less than 24 credit-hours are advised in the Honors Office.

-Majors in the English Studies and students in the Publishing Studies or Creative Writing sequences with 24 or more credit-hours are advised in the English Department by Mark Vegter.
+Majors in English and students in the Creative Writing, Publishing Studies, or Technical Writing and Rhetorics sequences with 24 or more credit-hours are advised in the English Department by Mark Vegter.